torvalds/linux/Documentation/filesystems/hpfs.rst

        Fixed a bug that slowed down alloc and prevented allocating 100% space (this bug was not destructive)
-1.94   Added workaround for one bug in Linux
+1.94   Added workaround for one bug in GNU/Linux

        Fixed one buffer leak